asawicke/asawicke/README.md

 Hello!
 I'm glad you're here! ☺

 This collection of repositories is directly related to projects done through Michigan clubs or classes.
+If you would like to view my personal profile, including personal projects outside of school, check out @(ashleysawicke)[https://github.com/ashleysawicke]

 Currently, I am involved in team projects with **Michigan Data Science Team** and **QuantUM**, a quantum computing club.